software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 ### `fullWidthGestureEnabled` (iOS only)

 Boolean indicating whether the swipe gesture should work on whole screen.
-It results in the same transition animation as `simple_push`.
+Swiping with this option results in the same transition animation as `simple_push` by default.
+It can be changed to other custom animations with `customAnimationOnSwipe` prop, but default iOS swipe animation is not achievable due to usage of custom recognizer.
 Defaults to `false`.

 ### `gestureEnabled` (iOS only)